SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/dev-admin.md

 ### Creation of container types

-Using PowerShell cmdlets, the developer administrator can create container types and attach it to an application ID (One to one mapping) and Azure subscription ID.
+Using PowerShell cmdlets, the developer administrator can create container types and attach them to an application ID (one-to-one mapping) and Azure subscription ID.
 The administrator can also create trial container types that have a validity of 30 days to get a feel of the standard container types.
 The following commands can be used to create SharePoint Embedded applications on the developer admin’s tenant:

 ```powershell
 New-SPOContainerType -ContainerTypeName <ContainerTypeName> -OwningApplicationId <OwningApplicationId> -AzureSubscriptionId <AzureSubscriptionId> -ResourceGroup <ResourceGroup> -Region <Region>​